 Seymour Biz fancies Ben Pauling’s inmate to get the better of Brain Power, in Saturday’s Champion Hurdle trial at Haydock.
 Here are his previews of the big races, along with your Lucky 15 bet selections.
-Take a look at his 2019 Cheltenham Festival ante-post tips, also!
+You can find all recent analysis and previews from Seymour Biz in his weekly Saturday Horse Racing Tips column.

 A couple of good meetings to look forward to this weekend but with the exception of the Clarence House Chase at Ascot don’t expect to see any superstars plying their trade.
 I am looking forward to seeing Altior in the aforementioned race, you certainly can’t accuse Nicky Henderson of running scared with him.
 He goes up against Un De Sceaux again, who has won this contest on the last three occasions and his trainer, Willie Mullins, will be looking for a record fourth win.
 After Altior beat him in the Tingle Creek by 4 lengths I fully expect Henderson’s charge to frank that form.
 At Haydock, Grand National hero One For Arthur is declared.
 He has had his problems since his victory in the big race in 2017, but turned out at Aintree over the Mildmay fences in December and was chasing the leaders when blundering and unseating his rider at the 3rd fence.
 It will be good to see him back on a racecourse, I hope he runs well for his connections.
 And so, I have chosen three handicaps and a Champion Hurdle Trial for this week’s Lucky Fifteen and here are my thoughts on them.